soncomqiq/bingo-game/README.md

 - **Smart bingo boards** – players randomize 5×5 boards (with the classic FREE center space) until the game starts.
 - **Live or manual number calls** – hosts can draw random numbers from 1–75 or manually call a specific number to handle corrections mid-game.
 - **Automatic win detection** – rows, columns, and diagonals trigger instant BINGO announcements for everyone.
+- **Custom number ranges** – hosts choose the minimum and maximum values for every game, making it easy to align with lesson numbers or smaller practice sets.
+- **Pre-game draw estimates** – a quick Monte Carlo simulation predicts roughly how many draws it will take to crown the first winner based on the active range and player count.
+- **Winner caps** – limit how many players can claim Bingo before the round ends to keep things moving.
 - **Reset-ready** – hosts can spin up another round without leaving the lobby.

 ## Project layout